 The Center for Neuroendocrine Studies (CNS) of the University of Massachusetts Amherst consists of the research groups of faculty members who share an interest in understanding the relationships among hormones, the brain, physiology, and behavior.
-The specific research interests of the members of CNS are diverse and include numerous influences.
+The specific research interests of the members of CNS are diverse and include numerous influences, techniques, and levels of analysis.

 The Center fosters neuroendocrine research by sponsoring scientific meetings, facilitating the flow of information among laboratories, and coordinating efforts to obtain funding for training, equipment, and research.Read more